YinHK-gameDev/unity-learn/art & graphics/textures/texture arrays.md

 - OpenGL ES 3.0 (Android, WebGL 2.0)

 > Other platforms do not support texture arrays (OpenGL ES 2.0 or WebGL 1.0).
 Use SystemInfo.supports2DArrayTextures to determine texture array support at runtime.

+### Importing texture arrays

+You can import texture arrays from source texture files that are divided into cells.
+These are called flipbook textures.
+To do this:

+1. Import the source texture into your Unity Project.
+2. In your **Project view**, select the resulting Texture Asset.
+Unity displays the Texture import settings in the Inspector.
+3. In the Inspector, set Texture Shape to 2D Array.
+Unity displays the Columns and Rows properties.
+4. Set Columns and Rows to the appropriate values for your flipbook texture.
+5. Click Apply.

+### Creating and manipulating texture arrays using scripts

 ### ref